ettoreciarcia/personal-website-hugo/content/publication/26-network-overlay/index.md

 ```

-How can we add hosts to out Headscale's network?
+How can we add hosts to our Headscale's network?

 ```shell
 tailscale up --login-server http://headscale.ettoreciarcia.com:8080